nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 My most essential tool for delivering the required flexibility is the notion of the _polymorphic component_.
-Before jumping into code, allow me to explain this concept and why it's so useful.
+Before jumping into code, allow me to explain this important concept and why it's so useful.

-## Polymorphic components
+## Introducing polymorphic components

 A polymorphic component delivers consistent visual design and functionality in a context-sensitive manner as follows:

 1. It offers direct control over the rendered markup, allowing developers to [improve accessibility via semantic HTML](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML).

 1. Its appearance and/or behavior can be combined with those of another component.